German police make Berlin's biggest ever crystal meth bust | DW | 16.09.2021

 Three suspects, aged 61, 51 and 40, were arrested, and are currently in police custody.

 Customs officials said the drugs had been smuggled into Berlin from the Netherlands and Poland.
-The suspects were said to have stored the drugs in several apartments in Berlin they had rented under false identities.
+The suspects were said to have stored the drugs in several apartments in Berlin, which they had rented under false identities.

 Two of the suspects were arrested while leaving one of these apartments in the Berlin district of Charlottenburg.